uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.md

 Before starting the final declaration journey, the software package must ensure that for the relevant tax year, the customer:

 * has submitted quarterly update information for each business income source (self-employment and property income)
-* has finalised EOPS for all their businesses (self-employment and property income)
 * has already provided their entire income (for example, interest, dividends, other SA schedules)
 * does not have any additional information to provide (for example, information about how to treat a loss)